 You can also give a Priority Pass card to a second person.
 If this is your partner or spouse, you would both be able to get into the lounge for free and each bring in a free guest.
 Additional guests, such as your children, would be charged at £20 each.

 You will receive access to the Plaza Premium Lounge in Heathrow Terminal 5.
 This is not a Priority Pass lounge but American Express Platinum cardholders can get access, with a guest, by showing their Platinum card at the front desk.
+You can also access all other Plaza Premium lounges globally – in the UK this includes Heathrow Terminals 2 and 4, Edinburgh and Gatwick North.

 You will receive comprehensive travel insurance.
 This is a very valuable benefit because of the high level of coverage available – you can take a look at the policy document here (PDF).
 Unlike the personal Platinum Amex card, which was weaker coverage, the insurance available on the Business product remains gold plated, in my opinion.
 There is NO EXCESS to pay at any time and you are covered up to the age of 80.